Least Damaging Hair Extensions

 Clip-ins work exactly as they sound.
 The strip of hair will be attached to a clip that you can secure anywhere around the head to add length, density, and volume.

 Clip-ins are known as temporary hair extensions.
-Clip-ins are ideal for anyone looking to change their hair without committing.
-However, they can still cause damage if you wear them incorrectly.
+They are ideal for anyone looking to change their hair without committing to a permanent change.

 For example, if your clip-ins are too heavy for your head or hair, they can cause tension, tenderness, or breakage.
 Clip-ins should feel comfortable and weightless.

-Always read the brand’s instructions or seek help from a licensed stylist to avoid snagging or pulling.
-Clip-ins can be snapped to the hair easily within minutes, and all you have to do is unclip them at night to remove the extensions seamlessly.
+Clip-ins can be snapped into hair easily in minutes, and all you have to do is unclip them at night to remove the extensions seamlessly.

 You can also get a clip-in for every occasion.
 For example, if you want to rock a high ponytail, you can opt for a ponytail clip-in extension.
-Or, maybe you want to try bangs.
-There are clip-in bangs available on the market too.

 Tape-Ins

-Tape-ins are a permanent extension.
-This means tape-ins are installed by a professional stylist in a hair salon.
 You don’t remove tape-ins nightly like you would with clip-ins.
 Instead, you get them touched up at a salon every few weeks.

-Permanent hair extensions also incorporate some adhesive to ensure the extensions will stay put.
-This is why most people fear extensions because incorrect installation can cause tension or tenderness and can’t be removed at home.
+This is why most people fear extensions: incorrect installation can cause tension or tenderness, and cannot be removed at home.

 Tape-ins are installed with a double-sided adhesive, so they stick together around the strand of hair.
-Now, glues, tapes, and sealants can cause damage and are very intimating.
-However, the adhesive for tape-in extensions works a little differently.
+Now, glues, tapes, and sealants can cause damage and are very intimidating.

-Also, tape-ins can work for all hair types, textures, and densities.
-However, just like any other type of extension, improper adhesive removal, not caring for your extensions, and incorrect installation can hinder the state of your natural hair.
+However, as with any other type of extension, improper adhesive removal, neglect, and incorrect installation can compromise the condition of your natural hair.

 Wefts/Sew-Ins